-Ariel produced a steady stream of stylish, but practical machines.
+Ariel produced a steady stream of stylish, yet practical machines.
 One of the best was the Red Hunter.
-It was one of a batch of successful single-cylinder four-strokes.
-These machines were a godsend to Ariel.
-Financial woes had forced the factory to close.
-Jack Sangster took over Ariel - from his father Charles, the firm's founder.
-Sangster turned to Val Page - and asked him to come up with something.
-The Red Hunter soon had the ailing firm back on its feet!
+It was among a batch of single-cylinder four-strokes from the firm.
+These bikes were a great success – and a godsend to Ariel.
+Financial woes forced the factory to close temporarily.
+Jack Sangster then took over the Ariel reins – from father Charles, the firm\’s founder.
+Sangster reached out to Val Page – requesting that he come up with something to save the sinking ship.
+Page\’s response was the Red Hunter.
+It would not be long before the ailing firm was up on its feet again.

-The Red Hunter's top speed - 82mph - was darned quick in '37!
+The Red Hunter\’s top speed – 82mph – was pretty damned quick in \’37.
 Especially, from a 497cc motor.
-To extract the stat from just 26bhp was testament to the quality of the engineering.
-Sadly, the suspension of the time was not quite in the same league.
-Girder forks, at the front - and a rigid rear end!
-Notwithstanding, the Red Hunter's handling was quite acceptable.
-And the sprung seat was a comfort ... of sorts.
-What with its push-rod single-pot motor, the bike was always going to be a bone-shaker!
-Back in the day, though, it was a luxury product.
-Certainly, it looked the part - resplendent in its 'red robin' plumage.
-A classic bike, if ever there was one, Ariel's Red Hunter was refined, respectable ... and could shift a bit, too!
+To extract that stat from just 26bhp was testament to Ariel engineering.
+Sadly, suspension tech of the era was not in the same league.
+Namely, girder forks at the front – and a rigid rear end!
+Even so, Red Hunter handling was impressive – given the constraints.
+At least, a comfortably-sprung seat helped make up for the deficiencies.
+That said – with its push-rod single-pot motor – it was never going to be the smoothest of rides.
+At the time, though, the Red Hunter was a luxury product.
+Certainly, it looked the part – resplendent in its \’red robin\’ plumage.
+As classic bikes go, the Ariel Red Hunter was really quite refined.
+And could shift a bit, too!